savonet/book/workflow.md

 ```{.liquidsoap include="liq/cross5.liq" from=3 to=-2}
 ```

-Namely, we recall that the arguments `ma` and `mb` respectively contain the metadata of the old track and of the new track.
+Here, we make use of the field `metadata` of `b` which contains the metadata for the starting track.

-Finally, in the case where the current track end unexpectedly, we might not have enough time to perform the transition (basically, when we skip the current track of a source, we immediately go to the next track).
-The `minimum` parameter of `cross` controls how much time in advance we should have to perform the
-transition: if the remaining time of the current track is below this value, we simply don't apply any transition.
+Finally, in the case where the current track ends unexpectedly, we might not have enough time to perform the transition.
+For instance, when we skip the current track of a source, we immediately go to the next track.
+The `minimum` parameter of `cross` controls how much time in advance we should have to perform the transition: if the remaining time of the current track is below this value, we simply don't apply any transition.

 ### Transitions between different sources